Terracotta Army History

 The Terracotta Army was first discovered in March 1974 by five local farmers in Xian.
 They came across pieces of a clay figure while digging a well in the field.
 Then inform local authorities who notify archaeologists in this region.

-Zhao Kangmin, the local archaeologist, the real person of first recognize the Terracotta Warriors, identified it as a cultural relic and initially restored it to protect this great cultural heritage.
+Zhao Kangmin, the local archaeologist, the real person of first recognized the Terracotta Warriors, identified it as a cultural relic and initially restored it to protect this great cultural heritage.

 In 1976, Pit 2 and Pit 3 Was Excavated